analitiq-ai/ResumeAI/README.md

 # ResumeAI

 ResumeAI is a job application tool for lazy people.
+Generate custom resumes/CVs for the jobs you like autmagically using AI while you sleep.

 ResumeAI will take your current resume and use it to create a tailored resume and cover letter for a job you want to apply for using Large Language Models (LLMs).
 And it will do that for 000s of jobs of your preference while you sleep.

 It works as a wrapper for [rendercv](https://github.com/rendercv/rendercv), enhancing its capabilities with AI-powered resume creation.

 You can see right away that a **tailored resume** give you better chance to get the job:

 ![Alt text](media/resumeai.png "ResumeAI")

 Skip the jobs that are **not a good match for you:**

 ![Alt text](media/job-req-match.png "ResumeAI")

 ## Key Features